-At the most recent survey in July 2018, The Melbourne Clinic achieved full accreditation.
+At the most recent survey in July 2018, The Melbourne Clinic passed all 233 criteria and achieved full accreditation.
 The hospital's accreditation report can be viewed here.

 At The Melbourne Clinic, we are committed to providing patients with the best possible experience during their hospital stay.
 Patient experience often reflects the personal side of care.
 To evaluate how well we meet patient needs, we invite our patients to complete a survey after discharge.
 We have based our survey on the Your Experience of Service survey (YES) developed by the Australian Government Department of Health for mental health services.